DataDog/datadog-cloudfoundry-buildpack/README.md

     ```batch
     .cloudfoundry\hwc.exe 2>&1 | powershell C:\Users\vcap\app\datadog\scripts\redirect_logs.ps1
     ```
-    This command starts the usual `hwc` buildpack, and redirects its output to a script that forwards it to the agent, so that your app logs appear in Datadog.
+    This command starts the usual `hwc` buildpack, and redirects its output to a script that forwards it to the Agent, so that your application logs appear in Datadog.

 **Example**: